Recognition is powerful.

-We also touched on Element 1 – Interesting and Meaningful Work.
-In this post, we will go over the second element, recognition and feedback.
+In this post, we dive into the second element: recognition and feedback.

-When leaders make employees feel valued, appreciated and supported, they have a positive impact on overall employee satisfaction and mental health.
-This positive impact empowers and mentally strengthens employees, giving them resilience against the demands of the job and the associated pressures and stress (McLean 1999, Huxley 205).
-The more leaders build their employees’ resilience through recognition and positive feedback, the more employees have the strength and motivation to handle the challenges that come along the way.
+When leaders make employees feel valued, appreciated, and supported, they positively impact overall employee satisfaction and mental health.
+This impact empowers and mentally strengthens employees, giving them resilience against job demands and the associated pressures and stress.

-Employee recognition is also one of the most powerful tools managers and supervisors can use to improve customer satisfaction.
-Employee recognition promotes satisfied and motivated employees who, in turn, effectively serve and satisfy customers.
-And satisfied customers have a direct, positive impact on your company’s bottom line.
+Employee recognition is also one of the most powerful tools managers and supervisors have to improve customer satisfaction.
+It satisfies and motivates employees who, in turn, provide stronger customer service.
+And satisfied customers increase your organization’s bottom line.

-Another added benefit of employee recognition is that it reinforces what is important to the company in terms of expectations, priorities, and values.
-By recognizing employees, managers and supervisors send a very clear message about what really matters to the organization.
+Recognition reinforces your organization’s expectations, priorities, and values.
+By recognizing employees, managers and supervisors send a clear message about what really matters.

 Effective Employee Recognition

-For recognition and praise to be effective, you can’t let it go on auto pilot.
-Recognition needs to be genuine, meaningful and thoughtful.
+For recognition and praise to be effective, you can’t let it go on autopilot.
 Nelson (2001) determined that the most powerful employee recognition is immediate, valuable to the employee, and provided for real accomplishments.